sbelectronics/ps2-tandy/README.md

 * F1 or F2 ...
 1 amp pico-fuse, or a PTC fuse, or just wire it across if you're feeling lucky
 * L1, L2 ...
 47 microhenry inductor, do not buy, just wire it across

+If you want to build yourself an 8-pin DIN cable for connecting the adapter to your Tandy 1000, then also pick up a pair of CP-1080-ND from digikey.
+You can also buy 8-pin DIN cables premade on ebay and amazon, and this would save you some wiring effort.
+I made my own.
+Also note that the 8th (center) pin is not used, so a 7 pin PIN cable may work just as well.

+Note on terminology - The "big" round Tandy connectors are DIN connectors.
+The "small" round PS2 connectors are mini-DIN connectors.
+So make sure to get yourself the right connectors.

 ### Programming

 I programmed the ATTINY85 using a minipro programmer that I bought on ebay.
 You'll find two files, one of the files holds the fuses.
 The other file holds the code.
 The github repo includes a screenshot of the fuse settings.